 Types of Vaginal Discharge after Sex

 1- Pink discharge - For most of the times, pink discharge is not anything serious.
 It basically indicates the presence of blood.
 It is not always a bad thing and can imply normal occurrences.
-You need to worry when pink discharge is a result of:
+You need to worry when pink discharge is a result of (9)

 - Trauma- Due to rough sex or violent act, the traumatized vagina secretes blood discharge.
 It can be accompanied by acute pain and possibly due to disturbances in urethral function.
 It is advised to take medical consultation for preventing any further issues like an infection.

-- Pregnancy-Bleeding a little after sex can happen if you are pregnant because cervix is very sensitive at that time.
+- Pregnancy- Bleeding a little after sex can happen if you are pregnant because the cervix is very sensitive at that time.

-- Birth control-When you are on birth control, it is common to have impromptu bleeding due to uterine lining thinning.
+- Birth control- When you are on birth control, it is common to have impromptu bleeding due to uterine lining thin.

 2- White Discharge- It is quite normal to have white discharge after sex.
 This is the normal discharge, which occurs on a regular basis.
 But it can also be due to yeast or bacterial infection.
-Some of the causes of white discharge after sex include:
+Some of the causes of white discharge after sex include (10):

-- Female Ejaculation Fluid: During intercourse, if a woman reaches her peak, then her internal organs secretes a fluid which is watery in appearance and makes part of vaginal discharge.
+- Female Ejaculation Fluid: During intercourse, if a woman reaches her peak, then her internal organs secrete a fluid which is watery in appearance and makes part of vaginal discharge.

-- Bacterial Vaginosis: As vagina has a delicate balance of bacteria; the disturbance in this balance can result in bacterial vaginosis, which is accompanied by a fishy odour.
+- Bacterial Vaginosis: As a vagina has a delicate balance of bacteria; the disturbance in this balance can result in bacterial vaginosis, which is accompanied by a fishy odor.
 It is actually grayish and whitish in color and signals the infection.

 - Yeast infection: Yeast grows in numbers in the vagina when vagina pH changes.
 This doesn’t occur due to sex and has symptoms like clumpy white discharge, itching, burning and redness around the vagina.